anilburakbilsel/Snake-Game-in-TypeScript/README.md

  ## Finally
 This project should be working fine in your local machine.
 Just clone this repo to your machine, and then follow the instructions in the Development header.

+Please contact to me if you have any questions regarding to this project or TypeScript : abbilsel@gmail.com